graup/me/beliefs.md

 - Be impeccable with your word.
 Be honest, don’t lie, only promise what you can keep.

+- Do your best.
+Realizing that your best one one day is not as good as your best on another day.

 - Accept help.
 You might be able to do most things best yourself, but not everything, and sometimes it's impossible to know in advance.